Why is it important

 Information Technology Infrastructure and Cloud Security

-• We conducted vulnerability assessments and penetration tests (pentests) annually to identify vulnerabilities in system access and address these vulnerabilities to strengthening our defenses against attacks.
-These assessments are conducted by both internal teams and external experts, which covered over 40 projects in 2023.
+- We conducted Vulnerability Assessments and Penetration Tests (Pentests) annually to identify vulnerabilities in system access and address these vulnerabilities to strengthen our defenses against attacks.
+These assessments are conducted by both internal teams and external experts, which covered over 11 projects in 2024.

 Audit

-We demonstrate our commitment to cybersecurity and personal data protection through consistent assessments and certifications.
-In 2023, our information security management system has achieved certification according to the international standard ISO/IEC 27001:2022 and undergoes regular external audits.
-We also leverage expertise from external specialists to conduct risk assessments following the standards of the U.S. National Institute of Standards and Technology (NIST).
-This comprehensive approach ensures our ability to rigorously maintain cybersecurity and promptly respond to any incidents.
-We also continuously review our personal data protection policy, focusing on verifying its completeness and alignment with the Personal Data Protection Act.
-In 2023, the internal audit department has performed the audit, covering the relevant policies and procedures among employees.
-Overall, we did not find any complaints related to personal data breaches and there were no significant incidents threatening information system infrastructure or cyber security breaches that could lead to damages, fines or legal actions against B.Grimm Power in 2023.
+We demonstrated our commitment to cyber security and personal data protection through consistent assessments and certifications.
+Our information security management system has achieved certification according to the international standard ISO/IEC 27001:2022 and undergoes regular internal and external audits.
+We also leverage expertise from external specialists to conduct risk assessments following the standards of NIST.
+This comprehensive approach ensures our ability to rigorously maintain cyber security and promptly respond to any incidents.